dan-nadler/dan-nadler.github.io/_posts/2017-02-16-thermostat-control.markdown

 My Flask application is laid out so that it generally calls a function from an API file.
 The functions in the API file reach out to other modules within `thermo` or go straight to the database to insert or update a record.<!--more-->

-Here is an example of a function that retrieves the current temperatures from the database:
+Here is an example of a function that sets a constant temperature target for the thermostat by inserting a row in the `message` table.

 {% highlight python %}
 @duplicate_locally